dotnet/EntityFramework.Docs/entity-framework/core/testing/choosing-a-testing-strategy.md

 For information on how to use SQLite for unit testing, see the [unit testing page](xref:core/testing/unit-testing#sqlite-in-memory).

-### InMemory as a database fake
+### In-memory as a database fake

-As an alternative to SQLite, EF Core also comes with an InMemory provider.
+As an alternative to SQLite, EF Core also comes with an in-memory provider.
 Although this provider was originally designed to support internal testing of EF Core itself, some developers use it as a database fake when unit testing EF Core using EF Core.
-Doing so is **highly discouraged**: as a database fake, InMemory has the same issues as SQLite (see above), but in addition has the following additional limitations:
+Doing so is **highly discouraged**: as a database fake, in-memory has the same issues as SQLite (see above), but in addition has the following additional limitations:

-* The InMemory provider generally supports less query types than the SQLite provider, since it isn't a relational database.
+* The in-memory provider generally supports less query types than the SQLite provider, since it isn't a relational database.
 More queries will fail or behave differently in comparison to your production database.
 * Transactions are not supported.
 * Raw SQL is completely unsupported.
 Compare this with SQLite, where it's possible to use raw SQL, as long as that SQL works in the same way on SQLite and your production database.
-* The InMemory provider has not been optimized for performance, and will generally work slower than SQLite in in-memory mode.
+* The in-memory provider has not been optimized for performance, and will generally work slower than SQLite in in-memory mode.

-In summary, InMemory has all the disadvantages of SQLite, along with a few more - and offers no advantages in return.
-If you are looking for a simple, in-memory database fake, use SQLite instead of the InMemory provider; but consider using the repository pattern instead as described below.
+In summary, in-memory has all the disadvantages of SQLite, along with a few more - and offers no advantages in return.
+If you are looking for a simple, in-memory database fake, use SQLite instead of the in-memory provider; but consider using the repository pattern instead as described below.

-For information on how to use InMemory for unit testing, see the [unit testing page](xref:core/testing/unit-testing#inmemory).
+For information on how to use in-memory for unit testing, see the [unit testing page](xref:core/testing/unit-testing#inmemory).

 ### Mocking or stubbing DbContext and DbSet